Snowflake-Labs/sfquickstarts/site/sfguides/src/build_collaborative_filtering_recommender_system_with_relationalai_and_snowflake/build_collaborative_filtering_recommender_system_with_relationalai_and_snowflake.md

 - The [RAI Recommendation Jupyter notebook](https://github.com/RelationalAI/rai-samples/tree/main/samples/recommender-system/collaborative_filtering.ipynb) used in this quickstart

 ### What You’ll Build
-- A recommmender system on the 100k Movielense database using Snowflake and RelationalAI
+- A recommmender system on the 100k MovieLens database using Snowflake and RelationalAI

 <!-- ------------------------ -->